|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 expression of the principle of continuity of magnetic field lines

 *) We leave aside here the Dirac's hypothesis about the existence of magnetic monopoles based on the idea of symmetry of electrodynamics equations.
 Experiments trying to find magnetic monopoles have not yet yielded any convincing results.
 However, magnetic monopolies are considered in modern quantum unitary field theories, which is related to their potential significance for the cosmology of the very early universe (Chapter 5, §5.5).

 The generation of an electric field by a time-varying magnetic field is expressed by Faraday's law of electromagnetic induction

-whereby the electromotive force ( voltage ) U s ?nC E dl induced along a closed curve C is proportional to the speed with which a change in magnetic flux F s nnSB dS by surface S enveloped by the curve C .
-In the integral on the right side it does not matter the choice of the surface S surrounded by the given curve C , because the magnetic field is source-free (div B = 0).
+according to which the electromotive force (voltage) U s ?nC E dl induced along a closed curve C is proportional to the speed with which a change in magnetic flux F s nnSB dS by surface S enveloped by the curve C. In the integral on the right side it does not matter the choice of the surface S surrounded by the given curve C , because the magnetic field is source-free (div B = 0).
 By converting the curve integral on the left side using the Stokes theorem to the area integral we get the law of electromagnetic induction expressed in differential form :